NYC Rent Increases Are The Highest In Nearly A Decade

-NYC has always been an expensive place to live—it was even named the most expensive U.S. city for rent—however, many tenants are now facing soaring rents, some even greater than pre-pandemic prices.
+NYC has always been an expensive place to live—it was even named the most expensive U.S. city for rent—however, many tenants are now facing soaring rents, and they’re only expected to get higher (at least through the summer), reports StreetEasy.

-A new statistic by the New York Times shows that NYC rent increases are some of the highest since 2013.
+An earlier statistic from the New York Times shows that NYC rent increases are some of the highest since 2013.

 According to a report by Douglas Elliman, NYC boroughs have seen a steep increase in year-over-year median rent at near-record levels: Manhattan 19.4%; Brooklyn 11.3%; Northwest Queens 20.8%.
 Between January 2021 to January 2022, rents rose 33%, according to Apartment List.

-As demand for real estate across the boroughs continues to increase, rental inventory has steadily declined.
+And as renters get pushed out of Manhattan, tenants are trying to search for places in the outer boroughs, however, such areas are struggling with available inventory due to high demand.
 According to StreetEasy, “there were 128,167 apartments available for rent during the fourth quarter [in 2020] compared to 60,966 in 2021.”
 With less available apartments, renter’s are facing higher price tags.

 The New York City Rent Guidelines Board, responsible for regulating rents, recently approved the largest increase in nearly a decade for approximately 2 million New Yorkers in rent-stabilized units.
-Though it still needs formal approval, the decision would raise one-year leases up 2-4% and two-year leases up 4-6%.
+The decision raises one-year leases up 3.25% and two-year leases by 5%.
 Such a large increase hasn’t occurred since 2013 when there was a 4% increase on one-year leases and 7.75% increase on two-year leases, shared the New York Times.

 According to the Rent Guidelines Board, rent-stabilization originated in 1969 as a way to establish affordable housing after rents were rising on post-war buildings.
 Approximately one million apartments in NYC are rent-stabilized.